SOCIAL PRACTICE: AthleTECH

 “We are working to close the wealth, achievement, and skills gaps in the United States by providing access, awareness, and entrepreneurial opportunities to Generation Z (birth years 1995-2010) from end to end.
 Our mission is to integrate the immensely growing dynamic of virtual communication to coach young entrepreneurs through project-based internships, and skills-based apprenticeships.”

-AthleTECH is a non-profit organization that assimilates professional experiences to train interpersonal soft skills within Science, Technology, Engineering and Math (STEM) based careers.
-Founded in 2012 in Washington DC, AthleTECH engages, empowers and prepares young people to be happy, successful, and enigmatic in their lives, in their careers, and in their community.
-Over 50,000 young people Nationwide have passed through the program at Athletechnology.
+AthleTECH is a non-profit organization that designs experiences that develop interpersonal soft skills within Science, Technology, Engineering and Math (STEM) based careers.
+Founded in 2012 in Washington DC, AthleTECH engages, empowers and prepares young people to be skilled, successful, and enigmatic in their lives, in their careers, and in their communities.
+Over 50,000 young people Nationwide have participated in programs with AthleTech.